 Public parks and smaller public squares or gardens within or immediately adjoining the precinct, are another legacy of the nineteenth century surveys and subdivisions.
-The latter were influenced by Londonstyle squares and include Argyle, Murchison, Macarthur and Barry (University) squares, with residential development laid out around the squares.
-These have historically provided landscaped spaces for informal recreation in the densely developed precinct area.
+The latter were influenced by Londonstyle squares and include Argyle, Murchison, Macarthur and Barry (University) squares.
+Murchison and Macarthur Place squares remain largely surrounded by the associated nineteenth century residential development.
+Argyle Square in part retains its historic surrounds, although less so on the west side where Cardigan Street is not included in the precinct.
+University Square retains less of its original surrounds and context.
+All of the squares in the precinct largely retain their original boundaries.